You're A Very Lovely Woman

 Summary

 On October 8, 1967, the song "You're A Very Lovely Woman" was released by The Merry-Go-Round.
-The duration of You're A Very Lovely Woman is about two minutes long, specifically at 2:54.
+The duration of This song is about two minutes long, specifically at 2:54.
 This song does not appear to have any foul language.
 You're A Very Lovely Woman's duration is considered a little bit shorter than the average duration of a typical track.
 There are a total of 12 in the song's album "The Merry-Go-Round".
 In this album, this song's track order is #7.
 Furthermore, we believe that the track originated from United States.
 In terms of popularity, You're A Very Lovely Woman is currently not that popular.
 The overall tone is very danceable, especially with its high energy, which produces more of a euphoric, cheerful, or happy vibe.

 You're A Very Lovely Woman BPM